-- 1. Take the first yellow pill of the pack during the first 24 hours of your period. - 2.
-You will not need to use a back-up method of birth control, because you are starting the Pill at the beginning of your period.
-However, if you start drospirenone and ethinyl estradiol tablets later than the first day of your period, you should use another method of birth control (such as a condom and spermicide) as a back-up method until you have taken 7 yellow pills.
+- 1. Take the first pink pill of the pack during the first 24 hours of your period. - 2.
+You will not need to use a back-up method of birth control, since you are starting the pill at the beginning of your period.
+However, if you start Nikki later than the first day of your period, you should use another method of birth control (such as a condom and spermicide) as a back-up method until you have taken 7 pink pills.